Printable Vintage Envelopes

-You will see that these DIY Vintage French Envelopes are so much fun and really easy to make!
+You will see that these Printable Vintage Envelopes are so much fun and really easy to make!
 The envelopes already come in a vintage-ish pretty color so you could just save the free printables on your computer, print and use them as they are, that would be fine.

 - regular white paper or cardstock paper (I used regular)

 - laserjet printer (I have this laserjet printer)

 - watercolors (or highly diluted acrylic paint) & a brush

 - paper glue or craft glue, Mod Podge, etc. (anything that dries clear)